VP Pence Praises Reynolds’ Reopening Strategy During Visit to Iowa

 “From very early on, the strong steps and mitigation efforts have made a difference here.
 We grieve the loss of life here in Iowa, but the numbers speak for themselves,” Pence said.
 “The outbreak in Iowa has not been like we’ve seen in other states and other metropolitan areas around the country.
 It’s a tribute to your early, strong steps.”

-Iowa has also been home to large outbreaks at meatpacking facilities throughout the state, roughly 2,000 state meatpacking employees tested positive for the coronavirus.
+Iowa has also been home to large outbreaks at meatpacking facilities throughout the state.
+Roughly 2,000 state meatpacking employees have tested positive for the coronavirus.
 Pence told industry leaders that the food-supply chain has been one of America’s “great successes” during the pandemic, and thanked workers for putting their lives on the line to keep Americans fed.

 “The food supply in America has remained strong,” Pence said.
 “It’s a time when the industry stepped up and met the moment.
 People have considered others more important than themselves and you’ve risen to the challenge.”